Skip to Content

 Crocheted Thick Hot Pad Video Tutorial

 If you would like to be notified of new crochet pattern tutorials that are posted on You Tube, please make sure to subscribe to my channel.
+It’s a great way to stay in the loop.
 Thank you.

 Here are a few other free crochet patterns you might enjoy making.